-Application to register as an employer must be made on an EMP101 form.
+Application to register as an employer must be made via eFiling or at the SARS Branch.

 Employers exempt from paying the SDL levy

 - The following employers are exempt from paying the SDL, any: - Public service employer in the national or provincial sphere of Government. - Public service employer in the national or provincial sphere of Government. - National or provincial public entity if 80% or more of its expenditure is paid directly or indirectly from funds voted by Parliament.